dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 * For more detail on the phylogenomics workflow that we will follow, see [here](https://doi.org/10.1093/sysbio/syab032)

-	But in general consists of the following steps.
+	But in general, it consists of the following steps.

 	<p align="center"><img src="images/wf.png" alt="wf" width="400"></p>